jonatascastro12/jonatascastro.me/src/content/portfolio/index.md

 * Forms: Typeform
 * Email Marketing and Autoresponders: Autopilot and Mailchimp
 * Helpdesk: Zendesk
-* Development of integration scripts embedded within Zapier app
+* Development of Python scripts to integrate tools - script were landed on Zapier
 * Workflow planning documentation